 Live the sporting life

-The Nassau County Parks and Recreation Department oversees 19 parks and currently offers the following programs: Little League, Pop Warner Football, youth soccer, tennis and basketball.
+The Nassau County Parks and Recreation Department oversees 19 parks and currently offers the following programs: Little League, Pop Warner Football, youth soccer, tennis, and basketball.
 Other recreational and team sports are offered by the McArthur YMCA and private sports organizations.
+Nassau County is also home to the Nassau Pride.
+The Pride competes in the American Basketball Association as a member of the league's Southeast Region and focuses on strong community involvement through enrichment and development programs.

 Overall, Florida's 'First Coast' boasts more than 80 golf courses.
 The PGA tour is headquartered in nearby Ponte Vedra Beach, where it hosts the Players Championship at the famed Stadium Course at TPC Sawgrass.
 Additionally, World Golf Village in St. Augustine hosts the Golf Hall of Fame and two impressive courses – The King and Bear and the Slammer and Squire.